Your Mattress Flame Retardant Might Be Making You Sick

 Antimony tri-oxide

-Much like boric acid, antimony trioxide is another water-soluble chemical that can absorb into your skin throughout the night.
+Much like boric acid, antimony trioxide is another water-soluble chemical that can be absorbed into your skin throughout the night.
 However, it can also become airborne with mattress use.
 The EPA labels this chemical as toxic.

 It’s widely believed to be a carcinogen, and long-term exposures can lead to Adam-Stokes syndrome, a condition where you suddenly feel faint and can lose consciousness.